AimanIskandar2018/Raspberry-Pi-Based-Private-Cloud-Storage-with-Client-Side-Encryption/README.md

 Refer to the [User Guide](./docs/User%20Guide.pdf) for detailed instructions on how to use the system, including uploading files, encrypting data, and accessing the private cloud.

 ## Contributing
 Contributions are welcome.
 Feel free to fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Thank you!